segni-tafesse/ethio_agri_smart/lib/data/Ethiopian_rose_wood.md

 5. Processing and Drying: At processing facilities, the harvested Ethiopian Rosewood logs are typically sawn into planks, boards, or other desired dimensions.
 The wood is then air-dried or kiln-dried to reduce moisture content and stabilize the material for further use.

 6. Value-Added Processing: Ethiopian Rosewood is highly prized for its beauty and is often used in high-end musical instruments, carvings, furniture, and other specialty items.
 Depending on the intended use, the dried wood may undergo additional processing, such as planing, sanding, or shaping, to achieve the desired finished product.

-# Harvesting
-Ethiopian Rosewood (Dalbergia melanoxylon) is primarily known for its valuable wood rather than its toxicity.
-The wood of Ethiopian Rosewood is dense, durable, and highly regarded for its beauty and musical qualities.
-However, like many woods, it can produce dust during cutting or sanding, and prolonged exposure to wood dust from any species can potentially pose health risks.

-Wood dust inhalation can irritate the respiratory system and may cause respiratory symptoms such as coughing, wheezing, and nasal or throat irritation.
-Additionally, some individuals may be sensitive or allergic to specific wood species, including rosewoods, and may experience allergic reactions or dermatitis upon contact with the wood or its dust.

 # Pruning
 Pruning Ethiopian Rosewood (Dalbergia melanoxylon) involves the selective removal of branches or parts of the tree to improve its structure, health, and aesthetics.
 Here's a brief overview of pruning Ethiopian Rosewood: